cdjq/DFRobot_LWNode/README.md

 ## Summary

-Provide an Arduino library to get Humidity and Temperature by reading data from DFR1115
+Provides an Arduino library to control the DFR1115 for LoRa communication.

 ## Installation